alxndrTL/mamba.py/README.md

 - x.com/fchollet : original pscan implementation.

 ## TODOs
+- following the performance update, update perf graph
 - plot the training mem consumption of the three differents mamba imple (official, naive, mamba.py)
-- Jamba ? inference and/or fine-tuning ?
+- ~~Jamba ? inference and/or fine-tuning ?~~
 - docs
 - ~~more tests with an increased `d_model` (add a Performances section)~~
 - ~~a step function, used for (auto-regressive) inference.~~
 - ~~a training function, similar to [llama2.c](https://github.com/karpathy/llama2.c)~~

-perfs :
+perfs related:
 - ~~unfold the for-loops in `pscan.py` to achieve better performance (see [François Fleuret's pscan](https://fleuret.org/cgi-bin/gitweb/gitweb.cgi?p=mygptrnn.git;a=blob;f=pscan.py;h=0bb0d145bf9c6c82115956c8ce1e6a063e56e747;hb=HEAD)) (although this will sacrifice readability of bit)~~
 ~~- write a reverse parallel scan specifically for the backward pass.
 (For now, we have to flip the array before and after the scan).~~
-- enable gradient checkpointing to reduce the memory usage
+- reduce the memory usage somehow (at the cost of speed if needed)
 - use torch.compile().
 As far as I tested, it doesn’t work for now.
 It seems it isn’t happy with the custom PScan autograd function.
 Need to investigate. <b>(see [PR#1](https://github.com/alxndrTL/mamba.py/pull/1))</b>